sanalmgr/LSTM-based-Deep-Neural-Network-for-NR-LF-IQA/README.md

 ## Generation of EPI:
 We generated EPIs using the method MultiEPL https://bit.ly/3Da8fB6

-## Generation of MLI (Would not possible without the support of https://github.com/Chawin-S):
+## Generation of MLI:
+I am grateful to https://github.com/Chawin-S to achieve this task.
 The code to generate MLI is given in direcorty Prep:
 1. Setup the paths to input in run.m file.
 2. Run run.m to generate MLIs.